 Q) If I were not a writer, what would I be?

 I always dreamed of being a teacher.
 I used to sit my family down in front of a blackboard and teach them things.
 I tutored younger kids since I was ten years old and taught Computer Science for 7 years.
-And then life happened, I have been a programmer, a project manager and did many different roles in a bank.
-I still work in a bank 3 days a week and write pretty much the rest of the time.
+And then life happened, I have been a programmer and a project manager in an office.

-I love going into schools because it allows me to be a teacher for one day each time.
+I love going into schools because it allows me to be a teacher for one day and meet with children and inspire their imagination.

 Q) Where were you born?